kerosan/learning-as3-arcanoid/README.md

 learning-as3-arcanoid
-compiling for emulator, android phone and web browser
+Build on Apache Flex SDK tested on Android phone and Web browser